input-output-hk/mithril/docs/website/blog/2024-11-25-one-line-binaries-installer.md

 ```

-For any inquiries or assistance, feel free to reach out to the team on the [Discord channel](https://discord.gg/5kaErDKDRq).
+For any inquiries or assistance, feel free to contact the team on the [Discord channel](https://discord.gg/5kaErDKDRq).